Kenia Rangel

-Kenia Kristel Rangel Villareal (born 6 August 1995) is a Panamanian footballer who plays as a midfielder for Costa Rican club Liga Deportiva Alajuelense and the Panama women's national team.
+Kenia Kristel Rangel Villarreal (born 6 August 1995) is a Panamanian footballer who plays as a midfielder for Costa Rican club Liga Deportiva Alajuelense and the Panama women's national team.

 International career

 Rangel appeared in five matches for Panama and scored one goal at the 2018 CONCACAF Women's Championship.
 She scored a hat trick against El Salvador in a 2018 CONCACAF Women's Championship qualification match.